sparcityeu/yloc/README.md

 `yloc` uses the CMake build system (required CMake version 3.12+).

-By default `yloc` depends on the Boost Graph Library.
+By default `yloc` depends on the [Boost](https://www.boost.org/) [Graph Library](https://www.boost.org/doc/libs/1_84_0/libs/graph/doc/index.html) (BGL).
 For the moment, `yloc` also depends on `hwloc` as the primary source of topology information.
-There are further dependencies for the different modules, altough they aren't usually mandatory.
+There are further dependencies for the different modules, although they aren't usually mandatory.

 ### Building